 Yosemite is one of the most famous and beloved landscapes in the entire US national park system.
 And that means it is also one of the top bucket list places to visit in the USA.

-In 2019 (2020 statistics are irrelevant due to coronavirus), Yosemite welcomed 4.4 million hikers, photographers and sightseers.
-That’s 400 thousand more visitors than Yellowstone for perspective.
+In 2019, Yosemite welcomed 4.4 million hikers, photographers and sightseers.
+That’s 400 thousand more visitors than Yellowstone National Park in 2019 for some perspective.

-Almost 1.5 million of those 4.4 million visit Yosemite in peak Summer months of July and August.
-That is an enormous amount of people vying for campgrounds and nearby lodging, hiking trails, photography locations and parking spots.
+Almost 1.5 million of those 4.4 million visited Yosemite in the peak summer months of July and August.
+That is an enormous amount of people vying for campgrounds, hotels, hiking trails, photography locations, space on the roads and the limited parking spots available.

-October sees drastically reduced numbers of tourists exploring Yosemite National Park.
-That alone is reason enough to consider planning a trip to Yosemite at this time of year.
+However, the month of October sees drastically reduced numbers of tourists exploring Yosemite National Park.
+That alone is reason enough to consider planning a trip to Yosemite in the fall.

 Visiting National Parks In Summer

-Our advice is to avoid Summer in national parks where possible, especially the popular parks like Yosemite.
-Shoulder seasons are always a more relaxing experience the best USA national parks.
+Our advice is to avoid the US national parks in peak summer months when possible, especially the most popular parks like Yosemite.
+Shoulder seasons are always a more relaxing way to experience the best USA national parks.

-We haven’t visited Yosemite in July or August ourselves (and won’t unless we really have to!) but we have spent the Summer of 2021 living in Washington and we can tell you that visiting national parks in Summer is hard work.
+We haven’t visited Yosemite in July or August ourselves and won’t unless we really must!
+But we did spend the entire summer of 2021 living in Washington State and we can tell you that visiting national parks in summer is hard work.

 Getting parked at trailheads is almost impossible after 8am and even when you do get lucky, the trails are extremely busy.
 Lines at Olympic and Mt Rainier have been 100+ cars deep at times and that’s just not fun.

 The problem with the Washington parks is that the window of opportunity is very small.
-July to September is all you get for hikes and attractions to be open.
+July to September is all you get for many hikes.

 However, Yosemite has a much wider window and October is a wonderful time to visit the park with access to almost all hikes and attractions as the park remains almost completely open.